 1. Unexpected Ads Appear on Screen

-When unexpected ads suddenly appear on your screen, your computer may be infected with malicious malware.
+When unexpected ads suddenly appear on your screen, your computer may be infected with malware.
 This is called spyware.
 It sneaks into your computer and attempts to steal your personal data.

 In this situation, the problem extends beyond the intrusive ads that you see online.
 They usually contain other types of malicious software.
 And your computer may suffer even more harm due to these concealed issues.